Seeking Refuge

-Seeking Refuge is the third and last album to date by Excel.
+Seeking Refuge is the third studio album by Excel.
 It was released in 1995.
 Some of the material on this album dates back to 1991 when Excel began writing The Joke's on You's follow-up.
 Due to lineup changes and band members being involved in their own activities at the time, Seeking Refuge was set aside for a number of years before finally being completed in 1995.
-With this album, Excel once again presented a change in musical style, from the pure thrash of The Joke's on You to a more stoner/groove metal sound.
+With this album, Excel once again presented a change in musical style, beginning to merge the thrash metal of The Joke's on You with funk music.

-Like other Excel albums, the album is out of print.
 The only single off this album was "Unenslaved".
+Like other Excel albums, the album was out of print for a number of reasons; it was then announced in 2024 for a re-release.